Project

 Actions #36

-Updated by Rhett Robinson about 6 years ago
+Updated by Rhett Robinson almost 7 years ago

 Yes, I tried multiple DTCS bytes.
 What I found is that the radio seems to set both bytes.
 I just set two different DTCS values on two different channels in the official software and sniffed the traffic, and sure enough, it sets DTCS in the second byte, not the first of those two.
 I'm submitting a patch to swap which byte is considered the DTCS byte, which I believe will address it.